selenearchive/selenearchive.github.io/CONTRIBUTING.md

-# How to contribute to the project
+# How to add to to the project

 The simplest form of contribution would be just adding another clip to [collection.md](collection.md) in the appropriate section using this format:
 ```* [clip name](clyp.it link)```